Roberto-Teigeiro/Roberto-Teigeiro.github.io/_posts/prevention-measures.md

 tags: [Types, Prevention]
 ---

-### We will explore the different types of corruption that exist in the world, how they impact society as a whole, and what preventive measures to take to avoid corruption.
+## We will explore the different types of corruption that exist in the world, how they impact society as a whole, and what preventive measures to take to avoid corruption.

+### Types

 **Bribery:** It is the act of offering, delivering, or receiving money, gifts, favors, or other benefits in order to influence the behavior of a person in a position of power or authority.